Storycaster: An AI System for Immersive Room-Based Storytelling: Related Work

-Immersion lies on a spectrum—from augmented to virtual to mixed realities—where tangible interaction remains a central tenet \cite{spittle2022interaction}.
-Inspired by Ishii’s Tangible Bits philosophy, the goal is seamless integration between digital content and physical experience~\cite{ishii}.
-This is seen in early work with toys and augmenting these into children's storytelling ~\cite{glos1997once}.
-While there has been work done in scene authoring and editing in extended reality, they require users to have external screens to immerse themselves in their world ~\cite{llmr, vrcopilot,dreamcodevr, dreamcrafter, lee2025imaginatearaiassistedinsituauthoring}.
+While \textit{Storycaster} shares the idea of grounding virtual content in physical geometry, it diverges in several ways: (1) \textit{Storycaster} focuses on storytelling with no headsets, where users remain visually aware of the room they are in, (2) VRoamer/DreamWalker replace the environment, while \textit{Storycaster} enables users to author environments, characters, and narratives through voice commands, and (3) \textit{Storycaster} includes more granular control including object-level editing to turn physical objects into narrative elements (an interaction not present in these VR systems).

+Other recent AI+XR systems, such as LLMR~\cite{llmr}, ImaginateAR~\cite{lee2025imaginatearaiassistedinsituauthoring}, DreamCodeVR~\cite{dreamcodevr}, Dreamcrafter~\cite{dreamcrafter}, and VRCopilot~\cite{vrcopilot}, have explored scene authoring and editing in extended reality, often via natural language interfaces.
+However, these typically require external screens or head-mounted displays, and do not offer the in-situ, room-scale immersion that \textit{Storycaster} provides.
 While some storytelling systems are beginning to integrate more object-centered interactions in order to shape narratives in physical space~\cite{ocadu4471}, these still lack the 360\degree~immersion that a room provides.
 Work such as IllumiRoom ~\cite{jones2013illumiroom} takes a step in this direction, creating immersive experiences for gaming on TVs, turning the surroundings of the device into the environment of the game itself.
 Similarly, Room Alive provides a framework for turning any room into an immersive gaming experience ~\cite{jones2014roomalive}.

-\textit{Storycaster} is a novel step beyond these: it enables users to construct narrative worlds using simple voice commands, while spatial reasoning grounds the experience directly within physical space.
+\textit{Storycaster} is a novel step beyond these: it enables users to construct narrative worlds using simple voice commands, while spatial reasoning grounds the experience directly within the physical space.
 In doing so, \textit{Storycaster} bridges the immersive room-scale presence of CAVE systems, the narrative flexibility and co-creative potential of modern immersive storytelling, the generative power of AI-driven narrative construction, and the seamless physical and digital world integration.

-By combining these threads, \textit{Storycaster} seeks to redefine immersive storytelling as a physically embodied, dynamically controllable narrative experience—rooted in the user's real environment itself.
+By combining these threads, \textit{Storycaster} seeks to redefine immersive storytelling as a physically embodied dynamically controllable narrative experience, rooted in the user's real environment itself.